owldance/hootNAS/documentation/getstarted.md

     ```bash
     sudo echo "192.168.22.48    hootnas" >> /etc/hosts
     ```
-    make sure to log in/out to make the hostname available in your current terminal.

     Generate a public/private rsa key pair, just accept the defaults by pressing enter repeatedly, this will create the files `~/.ssh/id_rsa` and